edgelesssys/contrast/docs/docs/howto/cluster-setup/bare-metal.md

 # Install the GPU Operator
 # The Kata sandbox plugin defaults to the pgpu alias when P_GPU_ALIAS is unset.
 # An explicitly empty value disables the alias and exposes model-specific resources.
-helm install --wait --generate-name \
+helm upgrade --install gpu-operator --wait \
   -n gpu-operator --create-namespace \
   nvidia/gpu-operator \
   --version=v26.3.3 \